randa-mu/devcon-2024-timelock-workshop/STEP_BY_STEP_GUIDE.md

       * `address bidder` - the wallet address of the bidder.
       * `bool revealed` - a boolean true or false indicating whether the bid has been unsealed or not.

-   We can now see that the `unsealedAmount` is the amount in Wei and the `revealed` flag in the bid data has been set to `true` for both bidders.
+   We can now see that the `unsealedAmount` is the amount in Wei that was encrypted in Step 4 and the `revealed` flag in the bid data has now been set to `true` for both bidders.

 6. **View Highest Bid Amount and Highest Bidder Address**:
    ```bash